Configure a Linux Python app for Azure App Service

 Migrate existing applications to Azure

-Existing web applications can be redeployed to Azure as follows:
+You can redeploy existing web applications to Azure as follows:

-• Your requirements.txt file must be at the root of your repository for App Service to automatically install the necessary packages.
+• Your requirements.txt file must be at the root of your repository if you want App Service to automatically install the necessary packages.

-3. App service resources: Create a resource group, App Service plan, and App Service web app to host your application.
-You can do this easily by running the Azure CLI command az webapp up.
-Or, you can create and deploy resources as shown in Tutorial: Deploy a Python (Django or Flask) web app with PostgreSQL.
-Replace the names of the resource group, App Service plan, and web app to be more suitable for your application.
+3. App Service resources.
+Create a resource group, App Service plan, and App Service web app to host your application.
+You can create these resources easily by running the Azure CLI command az webapp up.
+Or you can create and deploy resources as shown in the Flask, Django, or FastAPI with PostgreSQL tutorial.
+Replace the names of the resource group, App Service plan, and web app with names that are suitable for your application.

-5. App startup: Review the section Container startup process later in this article to understand how App Service attempts to run your app.
-App Service uses the Gunicorn web server by default, which must be able to find your app object or wsgi.py folder.
+5. App startup.
+Review the section Container startup process later in this article for information about how App Service attempts to run your app.
+App Service uses the Gunicorn web server by default.
+Gunicorn must be able to find your app object or wsgi.py folder.
 If you need to, you can Customize the startup command.

-7. Custom actions: To perform actions within the App Service container that hosts your app, such as Django database migrations, you can connect to the container through SSH.
-For an example of running Django database migrations, see Tutorial: Deploy a Django web app with PostgreSQL - generate database schema.
+7. Custom actions.
+To perform actions within the App Service container that hosts your app, such as Django database migrations, you can connect to the container by using SSH.
+For an example of running Django database migrations, see Tutorial: Deploy a Django web app with PostgreSQL.

-• When using continuous deployment, you can perform those actions using post-build commands as described earlier under Customize build automation.
+• When using continuous deployment, you can perform those actions by using post-build commands, as described earlier in the Customize build automation section.

 With these steps completed, you should be able to commit changes to your source repository and have those updates automatically deployed to App Service.